edulinq/quizgen/question-types.md

 | `hints`           | Object        | true       | Formatting hints passed the converter about this question.
 We will note any question type that specifically looks for hints. |
 | `feedback`        | Object        | false      | Feedback to be given to the student upon completion of the question/quiz.
 Feedback can be on the question and answer level.
 Support for feedback can greatly vary between output modes. |

+### Hints

+Hints serve as additional information (usually about quiz layout or rendering) passed to different formats.
+Each format is not guaranteed to honor hints, but each [builtin templates](/builtin-templates.md) will declare the subset of hints that they support.

+Hint provided via the `hints` field in a group will also be inherited by each question in that group.
+To ensure that only the first or last question in a group inherit specific hints, use the `hints_first` and `hints_last` fields, respectively.
+This can be useful when using the `pagebreak_before` or `pagebreak_after` hints to add a page break before or after a group, but not before or after each question in that group.

 ### Question Feedback

 Many quiz platforms (like Canvas) allows feedback to be attached to questions and/or individual answers in a question.